 Posted on Thu, August 02, 2018 at 9:28:00 am

-God is leading St. James in a new thing, and you're invited to the 2018 Ministries Fair to learn about opportunities where God is calling you to get involved - it could be by assisting with worship services, by caring fro church property or gardens, reaching out to others in outreach or education opportunities, or sharing your knowledge and enthusiasm in leadership or fellowship.
+God is leading St. James in a new thing, and you're invited to learn about opportunities where God is calling you to get involved - it could be by assisting with worship services, by caring fro church property or gardens, reaching out to others in outreach or education opportunities, or sharing your knowledge and enthusiasm in leadership or fellowship.

 Did you know that, any given Sunday, St. James has up to 65 parishioners assisting with our Sunday services?
 During the week, St. James parishioners greet visitors to the Ministries Center, distribute We Care bags, organize and run our Food Pantry, attend Bible studies, and mentor fellwoshop groups.
 We pray, we cook Gumbo, we grill burgers, we discuss, we deliver meals to our fellow parishioners in tmes of happiness and sadness, we deliver the Eucharist to the homebound, and we feed the less fortunate.